Gig economy workers tend to be on zero hour or freelance contracts that don’t guarantee a minimum income Image: Viktor

 Certain financial services including credit cards, bank loans and mortgages require proof of a stable income, which many zero-hours contract workers cannot provide due to the lack of guaranteed hours in their contracts.

 Employers can sometimes withhold hours from staff as a form of punishment if they are unavailable to work the hours their bosses want, or as a way of cajoling them into working.

-Why are campaigners calling for zero hour contracts to be banned?
+Why do unions want zero hour contracts to be banned?

 Trade unions including the TUC, Unison, Unite and GMB have called for years for an end to zero hour contracts.

 In a recent survey conducted by the TUC and the equality organisation Race on the Agenda (Rota), they were described as “the most egregious example of one-sided flexibility at work”, handing the employer total control over their workers’ hours.

 The report also found that minority ethnic women are almost twice as likely to be on zero-hours contracts as white men.

 Over half of working people in the UK want a clampdown on zero hour contracts, according to a survey from the TUC and GQR Research.

 The survey also found that 20 per cent of workers oppose banning zero hour contracts.
 At the same time, 70 per cent believed that workers should have the right to 28 days’ notice before shift patterns are allocated.